 In addition, the drawings presented by Nicolás Arnaz Rojo, of the school Paidos; Aisha Sidi, from the Maristas school and Beatriz Margwean, from the Cervantes school.
 And they have received diplomas of special mention a total of 51 participating schools and of other 47 accésit.

 Finally, the jury has awarded a special mention to the 3 Children's teacher at the Pou de la Montaña school for motivating the creativity of the students, the originality, the resolution and the diversity that they have fostered in the drawings.

-The Cervantes, Montgó, Pou de la Muntanya, Les Vessanes, Llebeig, Raquel Payá, San Juan Bautista, Sacred Heart, Paidos and Alfa y Omega schools participated in this 24 edition.
+The Cervantes, Montgó, Pou de la Muntanya, Les Vessanes, Llebeig, Raquel Payá, San Juan Bautista schools have participated in this 24ª edition of the contest.
+Sacred heart, Paidos and Alpha and Omega.

 The Cervantes school wins the prize for the best Bethlehem

 The Cervantes school nativity scene has won the first prize of the contest "for its originality, creativity, ambience, innovation and the involvement of students, families and teachers".

 The jury has awarded the second prize, "for the participation and involvement of the entire educational community of the center, setting and awareness of the need for recycling to conserve the sea", to the Montgó school.